moeinghaeini/bootstarp-/README.md

 2. Open `index.html` in a web browser
 3. Navigate through the different sections
 4. Test the enhanced contact form functionality
-5. Try the dark mode toggle (top-right corner)
+5. Explore the responsive design and animations
-6. Install as PWA on mobile devices
+6. Test the responsive design on different devices

 ## ⭐ Perfect 10/10 Rating Achieved